Skip to content

 Over-Aggressive Optimization Without Policy Gates

 Optimization agents tune configurations or scale aggressively without understanding downstream cost or side effects.
-Teams have discovered that 3x cloud spend increases only after month-end billing because an optimization agent scaled aggressively without cost-aware constraints.
+Teams have discovered 3x cloud spend increases only after month-end billing because an optimization agent scaled workloads without cost-aware constraints.
 Per the Azure Well-Architected Framework, the fix requires cost guardrails such as budgets, alerts, anomaly detection, and governance policies to control cloud spend.

 "Make Everything Agentic"